szaranger/superdom/README.md

 #####.unwrap()

 Remove the parents of the set of matched elements from the DOM, leaving the matched elements in their place.

+####DOM Replacement

+Replace each target element with the set of matched elements.